 10. Padmini’s Palace

-chittorgarh fort padmini palace
+Chittorgarh fort padmini palace

 I was told by our guide that Padmini’s Palace, which is located amidst a water body, was also called the Jal Mahal (Water Palace).
 It was reserved for entertaining esteemed guests who visited the palace.